rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Connect another corner to the bottom.
 * Connect another side to the bottom.
 * Connect remaining corners and the upper part.
+* Connect small T-profiles to a big square frame.
+The holes on the side of the large frame must be later outside of the box.
+* Insert missing nut into short profiles.
+Two nuts into every short profiles on the top of the future box.
+Three nuts into every short profile on the bottom of the future box.

+### Assembly the case
+* Add the flore.